List of the largest stations in Australia

 This is a list of the largest stations in Australia, which includes stations with an area in excess of 4000 km2.

-All of the largest pastoral leases are located in the states of South Australia (SA), Queensland (QLD) and Western Australia (WA); or in the Northern Territory (NT).
+All of the largest pastoral leases are located in the states of Queensland (Qld), South Australia (SA) and Western Australia (WA); or in the Northern Territory (NT).

 The vast majority are cattle stations, with no sheep stations among the ten largest.
-Most of the properties are owned by pastoral companies such as Australian Agricultural Company, Consolidated Pastoral Company, S. Kidman & Co Ltd, North Australian Pastoral Company, Heytesbury Pty.
-Ltd., Paraway Pastoral Company and the Jumbuck Pastoral Company.
+Most of the properties are owned by pastoral companies such as Australian Agricultural Company, Consolidated Pastoral Company, S Kidman & Company, North Australian Pastoral Company, Heytesbury, Paraway Pastoral Company and the Jumbuck Pastoral Company.

-Largest stations

 This list includes the stations in Australia by virtue of area: